This crowd-pleasing sweet potato casserole has both a pecan topping and a marshmallow topping for the best of both worlds!

 Would I make this again?
 Absolutely, every holiday season!

-Crowd Pleasing Sweet Potato Casserole
+How to make Crowd-Pleasing Sweet Potato Casserole

 Yield: 10 to 12 servings